jjstopforth/weatherwatch/README.md

 >This is a hobby project and as such will not be a dedicated 24/7 development.
 I am new to both Django and GitHub so please be patient as I stumble around trying to tackle this beast.
-Your support is greatly apprecieated! :)
+Your support is greatly appreciated! :)

 **Aim**